Enjoy a More Natural Smile with Tooth-Colored Fillings

 The American Dental Association Council on Scientific Affairs has concluded that both amalgam and composite materials are considered safe and effective for tooth restoration.

 We are excited to be able to restore decayed teeth to their optimal appearance and function with fillings, inlays, and onlays.
-At Mason Creek Dental, we use dental fillings to help adult and pediatric patients preserve their healthy, beautiful teeth and avoid additional damage.
+At Mason Creek Dental & Orthodontics, we use dental fillings to help adult and pediatric patients preserve their healthy, beautiful teeth and avoid additional damage.

 The result of high-quality composite fillings is a beautiful, healthy smile.
 For more information about our dental fillings, call our office today!
 Katy Office Phone Number (281) 492-0600